 As you will see, buying a mountain bike doesn’t have to be difficult.
 With this guide, you’ll have an easier time figuring out what to get.
-After reading this guide and you don’t feel comfortable about your purchase then check out the best rowing machine for the home to get the best workout craze.
+After reading this guide and you’re probably to jump in on this workout craze, but don’t forget to buy a helmet for safety!

 Table of Contents

 - 1 Comparison of Mountain Bikes under 300

 - 2 Buying Guide